devmountain-wr10/wr10_crud-auth-redux_targeted-review/README.md

 CRUD, AUTH, REDUX

-You will need to add a .env file with your server port and db string.
+You will need to add a .env file with your server port, db string, & session secret.